pypa/packaging.python.org/source/overview.rst

 Depending on a pre-installed Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pick an arbitrary computer, and depending the context, there's a very good chance Python is already installed.
+Pick an arbitrary computer, and depending on the context, there's a very good chance Python is already installed.
 Included by default in most Linux and Mac operating systems for many years now, you can reasonably depend on Python preexisting in your data centers or on the personal